Part One - Caelan's Sowing of Seeds

 “Are you not going to talk?”
 The young prince asked.
-There was an irritation in his voice, and I supposed that it could only come from his dislike of being ignored.
+There was irritation in his voice, and I supposed that it could only come from his dislike of being ignored.

-“Preferably not.”
-I replied nonchalantly.
+“Preferably not,” I replied nonchalantly.

 “Oh, no, not at all.
 Thank you for the courtesy.”
 I replied earnestly.

-It took an enormous amount of effort not to pick up the glass and pour its contents down my throat in three large gulps.
+It took an enormous amount of effort not to pick up the glass and pour its contents down my throat in three gulps.
 This blood had not come from my parents, so I felt hesitant and nervous about accepting such a charity from somebody else.

 “You look confused, Caelan.”
-The young Prince laughed menacingly.
+The young prince laughed menacingly.

 “Caelan,” Came the quiet voice of my mother on my other side.
 “It is alright.
 You may drink the blood if you are thirsty.”

 “Elise, is there a problem with your son?”
-Asked the King.
+Asked the king.
 “He has gone very pale.”

 “Because it has not come from our home, and he does not wish to accept such a charity outside of it.”

 I looked reassuringly toward my mother once more, who gave me an inconspicuous nod.
 Taking the goblet in my hand, I took it to my lips and sampled the blood.
 It was warm, bitter and slippery on my tongue, obviously freshly donated.
 As the first mouthful slid down my throat, it was as if the taste had woken a ravenous beast inside me, and I desired more.
-With each new swallow, I felt the tension I did not know I felt, slowly evaporate, and a sense of satisfied happiness take me.
+With each new swallow, I felt the tension I did not know I felt slowly evaporated, and a sense of satisfied happiness took me.
 At the end of the glass, I felt calm, light, satisfied, and pleased.

-Next to me, the Prince had also received a glass, with which he took no manners in consuming, he had scooped it up and wolfed it down with great gulping sounds.
+Next to me, the prince had also received a glass, with which he took no manners in consuming.
+He had scooped it up and wolfed it down with great gulping sounds.

-Feeling every eye on him, he lowered his glass, blood smeared all around his top lip and noted his parents’ bitterly disapproving looks.
-He seemed not to care, as he lifted his glass, and drained the rest.
+Feeling every eye on him, he lowered his glass, blood smeared all around his top lip, and noted his parents’ bitterly disapproving looks.
+He seemed not to care, as he lifted his glass and drained the rest.

 I shook my head and waved my hand.
 He shrugged and placed it under his dinner plate, away from view.

-My meal was also delicious and satisfying, and I too, wanted to find this Grace and thank her.
+My meal was also delicious and satisfying, and I too wanted to find this Grace and thank her.

-She turned toward the Prince and I.
+She turned toward the prince and I.

 “Caelan, dear.”
 She smiled.
-“I shall leave you in the care of my Son.
+“I shall leave you in the care of my son.
 Is that a bother to you?”

-A long, heavy silence descended as we sat unmoving at the table, the crackling of the fire served as our only distraction.
+A long, heavy silence descended as we sat unmoving at the table.
+The crackling of the fire served as our only distraction.

-“So...”
-The Prince began awkwardly.
-“Since I have to entertain you like a random mutt, we may as well converse, or something...”
+“So…” The prince began awkwardly.
+“Since I have to entertain you like a random mutt, we may as well converse, or something…”

 “Eh,” He replied with a shrug.
-“I think that it is too big for the four of us and the servants.
+“I think it is too big for the four of us and the servants.
 It grows rather silent here.”